apache/apex-core/GatewaySecurity.md

     normal user it would be `~/.java.login.config`.
 The sample configurations for LDAP and PAM are shown in the next sections.

-1. The classes for the plugin module may need to be made available to Gateway if they are not available in the default classpath.
+3. The classes for the plugin module may need to be made available to Gateway if they are not available in the default classpath.
 This can be done by specifying the jars containing these classes in a classpath variable that is used by Gateway.

 	The following step shows how to do this

-1. Edit the `custom-env.sh` configuration file, typically located under `/opt/datatorrent/current/conf` ( or `~/datatorrent/current/conf` for
+	a.
+Edit the `custom-env.sh` configuration file, typically located under `/opt/datatorrent/current/conf` ( or `~/datatorrent/current/conf` for
 	    local install) and append the list of jars obtained above to the DT\_CLASSPATH variable.
 This needs to be added at the end of the file in the section for specifying local overrides to environment variables.
 The line would look like

 	  `export DT\_CLASSPATH=\${DT\_CLASSPATH}:path/to/jar1:path/to/jar2:..`

-1. Restart the Gateway by running
+4. Restart the Gateway by running

 	`sudo service dtgateway restart`
 	( when running Gateway in local mode use  `dtgateway restart` command)

 ### <a name="LDAP"></a>LDAP